Specialty green coffee traders, sourcing from 26 origins on behalf of over 1000 roasters.

 RTC

-Increasing farmers’ coffee yields and quality has proven to have the biggest direct impact on farmer household income.
+RWANDA: Increasing farmers’ coffee yields and quality has proven to have the biggest direct impact on farmer household income.
 In partnership with sister company RTC, Falcon is committed to forming long-term relationships with the farming communities around RTC’s washing station sites by encouraging farmers to enrol in their coffee Agribusiness Training Program.

 Origin: Rwanda